gdsad/Prueba_1/README.md

 * P1 results: The measurements obtained are similar for both sides of the face.

-* P2 results: Left values are always lower for facial gestures and always higher fordistance measurements, which is consistent with the left facial paralysis.
+* P2 results: Left values are always lower for facial gestures and always higher for distance measurements, which is consistent with the left facial paralysis.

 <!-- **FaceTrack allow detecting asymmetric gestures and can also quantify such asymmetry**